The Floppy Show: Overview

 Duane Ellett entertained children with his puppet friend Floppy, a high-voiced beagle that enjoyed riddles and let kids beep his nose for luck.
 Ellett had carved Floppy himself from balsa wood, and brought him and his other puppet characters to life through self-taught ventriloquism.

 Duane Ellett and Floppy went on the air June 9, 1957.
 Prior to the show, Ellett had served in the U.S. Army in World War II.
 He had planned to become a lawyer when he started attending Drake University, but a class in radio journalism led to a job with WHO radio in 1947.

 In the 1970s and 1980s, the half-hour show consisted of short sketches with Ellett's puppets, a segment in which children asked Floppy riddles, and the airing of vintage Looney Tunes and Tom and Jerry cartoons.
 Ellett also took Floppy on 200 personal appearances every year.

 On August 30, 1984, WHO-TV canceled Ellett's afternoon show because of faltering ratings.
 Ellett and Floppy continued to appear on WHO's noon news and on weekend mornings.
 Ellett died in 1987.

 The riddle that children most often asked of Floppy on the show was, "Why did the man put the car in the oven?"
 And the answer almost always was, "Because he wanted a hot-rod."
 Floppy never got it right and he never tired of hearing it.

 Specials and DVD release

 Since the show's cancellation, WHO-TV has aired the Floppy Christmas Special, produced in 1966 on Christmas Eve.
 The special features the adventures of Floppy escaping the daily grind of his afternoon show.
-There are currently two DVDs released in the Duane and Floppy series.
+There are currently four DVDs released in the Duane and Floppy series.